nelsonaloysio/networkx-temporal/docs/source/references.rst

 - `PyTorch Geometric <https://pytorch-geometric.readthedocs.io>`_ [8]_
 - `Teneto <https://teneto.readthedocs.io>`_ [9]_

-For more information on a specific package, please refer to their respective documentation.
+For more information on specific packages, please refer to their respective documentation.

 -----